Gaahl: Imprisonment and legal controversy

+Post-prison

 In January 2007, Gaahl was the focus of a documentary called True Norwegian Black Metal.
 It was shown in five parts on vbs.tv, the broadcast network of Vice Magazine, in April.
 In it, Gaahl offered the film-makers a tour of his home in Espedal and the surrounding countryside.
 The documentary was produced by photographer Peter Beste, who also starred in it.

 In May 2007, he appeared on the third Trelldom album, Til Minne.
 Gaahl was the band's only founding member to appear on the album, which featured guitarist Valgard, bassist Stian, drummer Are and hardingfele player Egil Furenes.

 In October 2007, Gaahl and King ov Hell tried to remove founding member Infernus from Gorgoroth.
 This began the Gorgoroth name dispute.

 Post-Gorgoroth (2008–present)

 In July 2008, Gaahl revealed in an online interview that he was involved in the launch of Wynjo, an upcoming fashion collection for women, together with Norwegian modeling agent Dan De Vero and designer Sonja Wu.
 At the same time, it was also revealed that he and De Vero had had a "close relationship" since 2006.
 It was stated that they were no longer a couple but remained good friends.
 In an interview for the November 2008 issue of Rock Hard, Gaahl confirmed his homosexuality.

 Shortly thereafter, De Vero said that he had received threats from black metal fans, both at his door and by phone and email.
 It was also alleged that a fight had erupted backstage at the 2008 Wacken Open Air, triggered by homophobic remarks.
 Allegedly, the person who made the remarks had to be hospitalized.
 However, Gaahl denied that anyone had ever "said anything derogatory" to him in person.
 When asked by the webzine FaceCulture if he thinks people will see him and his music differently now that he has publicly acknowledged his homosexuality, Gaahl answered:

 "Mankind is known to be narrow-minded, so ... maybe some [will have a negative reaction].
 But I guess it will even out the score in a way.
 I think it will be positive for some and negative for some.
 It's always good to have some negative as well.
 Otherwise you would end up with equality and equality is the worst thing in the world.
 Equality is stagnation.
 It doesn't let anything grow.
 It holds back."

 In March 2009 the name dispute ended when Oslo City District Court ruled that Infernus was the rightful owner of the Gorgoroth name.
 It also found that by trying to oust Infernus, Gaahl and King had instead excluded themselves from the band.
 That month, Gaahl and King assumed the name God Seed.

 In early 2009, Gaahl spent two months in Spain.
 King stated in an interview that Gaahl had been spending time in Spain working on lyrics and vocal arrangements for the debut God Seed album.
 However, in another interview in April 2009, King stated that: